Australian Open 2023: Novak Djokovic Wins 22nd Grand Slam

 — Marko Milenković (@theMilenkovic) January 29, 2023

 Rafael Nadal won the 2022 Australian Open, making him the defending champion of the season.
 Unfortunately, he lost in the second round to Mackenzie McDonald.
-This marks the earliest loss of a defending men’s major champion since Novak Djokovic’s loss to Denis Istomin at the 2017 Australian Open.
+This marks the earliest loss of a defending men’s champion in this tournament since Novak Djokovic’s loss to Denis Istomin at the 2017 Australian Open.

 At Australia Open 2023, Djokovic defeated Tommy Paul in the semi-finals with straight sets to reach the men’s singles final, wherein he triumphed against Stefanos Tsitsipas to win the Grand Slam.